tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I started to learn how to train my coding and logic skills on hackerrank.

 **Thoughts**: Hackerrank is a pretty cool platform, and I plan to use it everyday to improve my logic skills.

+### Day 21 June 03, 2020

+**Today's Progress**: Today I learned how to implement a search field on my django project.
+It was very difficult but I did it!!!
+In the end of the day I concluded my studies by doing some hackerrank logic exercises.

+**Thoughts**: By training my logic on hackerrank I realized that I'm learning how to code more efficiently.